python-websockets/websockets/docs/design.rst

 For incoming data, ``websockets`` builds upon :class:`~asyncio.StreamReader` which propagates backpressure to its own buffer and to the TCP stream.
 Frames are parsed from the input stream and added to a bounded queue.
-If the queue fills up, parsing halts until some the application reads a frame.
+If the queue fills up, parsing halts until the application reads a frame.

 For outgoing data, ``websockets`` builds upon :class:`~asyncio.StreamWriter` which implements flow control.
 If the output buffers grow too large, it waits